callumalpass/obsidian-biblib/README.md

 - Customizable note prefixes and file locations
 - Automatic creation of contributor links
 - Auto-fill citation data using DOI, URL, or ISBN via Citoid API
-- CrossRef API integration for DOI lookups
+ - Citation.js parsing of BibTeX into CSL-JSON for seamless DOI, URL, and ISBN support
 - Build bibliography files from your literature notes

 > [!NOTE]